AlmogBaku/ninja-forms-1/README.md

 ### Compiling JavaScript And CSS

-Most JavaScript and CSS is developed in the "assets" directory.
+Most JavaScript and CSS is developed in the "assets" directory or "client".
 To compile to those assets:

 `yarn gulp`

 The blocks are developed in the "blocks" directory.
 We use [@wordpress-scripts](https://www.npmjs.com/package/@wordpress/scripts) to compile the blocks JavaScript and CSS.
+The build tooling for blocks could be used for other parts of the plugin.

 - Start watcher for blocks, including there front-end clients:
     - `yarn start:blocks`